Tomiinek/MultiWOZ_Evaluation/README.md

 See the [`predictions`](predictions) folder with examples.

-**Alternative usage directly from your code.** First instantiate an evaluator and then call the `evalute` method with dictionary of your predictions with the same format as describe above.
+**Alternative usage directly from your code.** First instantiate an evaluator and then call the `evaluate` method with dictionary of your predictions with the same format as describe above.
 Pseudo-code:

 ``` python
 from multiwoz_evaluation.metrics import Evaluator